openfaas/openfaas.github.io/_posts/2021-03-05-r-templates.md

 - Ubuntu-based `rocker/r-ubuntu` Docker image from the [rocker](https://github.com/rocker-org/rocker/tree/master/r-ubuntu) project for long term support (uses [RSPM](https://packagemanager.rstudio.com/client/) binaries for faster R package installs),
 - Alpine-based `rhub/r-minimal` Docker image from the [r-hub](https://github.com/r-hub/r-minimal) project for smallest image sizes.

-> The use of Docker with R is discussed in the original article introducing the [Rocker](https://journal.r-project.org/archive/2017/RJ-2017-065/RJ-2017-065.pdf) project and also in a recent review of the [Rockerverse](https://journal.r-project.org/archive/2020/RJ-2020-007/RJ-2020-007.pdf).
+> The use of Docker with R is discussed in the original article introducing the [Rocker](https://journal.r-project.org/archive/2017/RJ-2017-065/RJ-2017-065.pdf) project and also in a recent review of the [Rockerverse](https://journal.r-project.org/archive/2020/RJ-2020-007/RJ-2020-007.pdf), packages and applications for containerization with R.

 The template naming follows the pattern `rstats-<base_image>-<server_framework>`.
 Templates without a server framework (e.g. `rstats-base`) use the classic [watchdog](https://github.com/openfaas/faas/tree/master/watchdog) which passes in the HTTP request via STDIN and reads a HTTP response via STDOUT.
 The other templates use the he HTTP model of the [of-watchdog](https://github.com/openfaas-incubator/of-watchdog) that provides more control over your HTTP responses and is more performant due to caching and pre-loading data and libraries.

 R has an ever increasing number of server frameworks available.
 There are templates for the following frameworks (R packages): [httpuv](https://CRAN.R-project.org/package=httpuv), [plumber](https://www.rplumber.io/), [fiery](https://CRAN.R-project.org/package=fiery), [beakr](https://CRAN.R-project.org/package=beakr), [ambiorix](https://ambiorix.john-coene.com/).
 Each of these frameworks have their own pros and cons for building standalone applications.
-But for serverless purposes, the most important aspect of picking one comes down to support and ease of use.
+But for our serverless purposes, the most important aspect of picking one comes down to support and ease of use.

 In this post I focus on the [plumber](https://www.rplumber.io/) R package and the `rstats-base-plumber` template.
 Plumber is one of the oldest of these frameworks.
 It has gained popularity, corporate adoption, and there are many [examples](https://github.com/rstudio/plumber/tree/master/inst/plumber) and tutorials out there to get you get started.